Toyota Land Cruiser: Markets

+Japan

+In Japan, Initially the Land Cruiser was offered in 2 variants: AX and G Selection.
+All models use the 4.7 L V8 2UZ-FE engine and a 6-speed transmission.

-In Japan, the Land Cruiser had an update in 2009 when it received the 4.6 L V8 1UR-FE engine and the gearbox was replaced with a 6-speed automatic.
+The Land Cruiser was updated in April 2009 when it received the 4.6 L V8 1UR-FE engine and the gearbox was replaced with a 6-speed automatic.
+In the same year, the ZX trim was introduced which is the successor of Cygnus.
 Although the new 4608 cc 1UR-FE is smaller than the old 4663 cc 2UZ-FE engine, the power has been increased from 212 to 234 kW, torque increased from 448 to 460 N·m and fuel consumption improved from 6.6 to 7.1 km/L (Japan 10·15 mode measurement).

+In July 2010, the GX variant has been released, primarily for commercial, with simplified equipment to lower the price.

+In August 2015, Toyota launched an updated, facelifted version of the J200 Land Cruiser in Japan, which was later sold globally.

+North America

-In North America, the Land Cruiser 200 series is offered with one trim level and engine, the 5.7 L 3UR-FE V8 petrol engine producing 284 kW and 401 lb·ft of torque channeled through a six-speed automatic.
+In North America, the Land Cruiser 200 series is offered with one unnamed trim level and engine, the 5.7 L 3UR-FE V8 petrol engine producing 284 kW and 401 lb·ft of torque channeled through a six-speed automatic.
 Towing is rated at 8200 lb.
 Beige or black leather upholstery is standard along with a 14 speaker JBL sound system.
-Only 18=inch wheels were available.
+Only 18-inch wheels were available.

+This second facelift was unveiled in the United States in September 2015 for the 2016 model year.